What does XRechnung mean?

 - Transmission over the Peppol network

 The requirements for archiving electronic invoices are regulated differently in the countries.
-Since there are no uniform rules for archiving, the respective national rules must be checked.
+Since there are no uniform rules for archiving, the respective national standards must be checked.

 Differences between ZUGFeRD 1.0 and ZUGFeRD 2.0